 As I have shown in my written rebuttal to the chair (supplied to the Dean), my presentation of standard models and alternative models was mischaracterized by the chair and others, and peer letters failed to reveal that I had already formally presented in previous lectures exclusively the standard model (simply following the textbook) and it was fully rendered and discussed.
 For example, the chair’s letter fails to note that I had already presented as favorably as possible the standard trade model during previous classes and discussed its importance and merits with students.
 We went through the mechanics carefully and logically, teasing out the big take away points (this is standard textbook trade modeling).
 This omission by the chair (who was informed ahead of time about the logic of my sequence of classes) allows her to make a false claim that I am not teaching both standard and non-standard models in a balanced manner.
 Ironically, because I construct and then deconstruct the standard trade model (through my presentation of the model in several classes, followed by critique), students actually learn the standard model better!

 In summary, the lecture the chair attended (EC143) was one designed to present alternatives, but was primarily an ecological critique of the standard model, which again followed several classes fully developing the standard model and its merits.
 This omission by the chair allows for portraying me as unbalanced (and too provocative), which is misleading — a damaging inaccuracy that contributed to the negative vote by the department, as indicated by the chair.
 In other words, the chair omits the fact that the standard model was fully taught and discussed over several lectures prior to her visit (with associated homework assignments per the syllabus), and that the class she was attending was announced ahead of time as a standard model critique through presentation of an alternative modeling framework, in which conclusions were drawn showing serious weaknesses and fundamental flaws of the standard model, largely by exposing the unrealistic assumptions underpinning it, and the analytical and empirical inconsistencies that result.
-Too “provocative,” therefore, should be interpreted to be really be too effective at showing students that neoclassical economics is not the end of the story, just the beginning!
+Being “provocative,” therefore, should be interpreted to be perhaps too effective at showing students that neoclassical economics is not the end of the story, just the beginning!
+And a bad beginning at that.

 Most alarming, however, is the fact that to date, Chair Solnick and Dean Falls have not answered my criticism of the peer letter comments.
 Instead, Dean Falls cites uncritically everything stated by the Chair.